 - Statistical analysis

-Many graduates will go on to work as educators, but you could also take on elite roles at government agencies, hospitals, pharmaceutical companies, health insurance providers, among other options.
+Many graduates will work as educators, but you could also take on elite roles at government agencies, hospitals, pharmaceutical companies, and health insurance providers, among other options.

 Financial Management

-If you want to get into the weeds of how health care companies stay solvent, you might consider this specialization.
+You might consider this specialization if you want to get into the weeds of how healthcare companies stay solvent in an ever-changing healthcare industry.
 Health care finances are incredibly complex, and you’ll need a hefty dose of accounting and economic classes to master them.

 Hospital Management

 For students who want to handle hospitals or other extensive medical facilities, this is the specialization for you.
-You’ll learn how to manage staffing, maximize optimal treatment outcomes, write and ensure policies are properly followed, and much more.
+You’ll learn how to manage staff members, maximize optimal treatment outcomes, troubleshoot a specific department, write and ensure policies are properly followed, and oversee junior health services managers.

 Patient Advocate

 Patients are often overlooked in our health care system.
 By specializing in patient advocacy, you’ll understand insurance, how it denies coverage, and what can be done to mitigate those interests.
-You’ll study public assistance, health care policy, and the shifting regulations that govern our health systems.
+You’ll study public assistance, healthcare administration, health care policy, and the shifting regulations that govern our health systems and the medical field.

-In these specializations you’ll get a crash course in how candidates are chosen, how they’re recruited, and discerning what makes good and bad candidates for specific roles.
-You’ll likely spend a good deal of your career at health care seminars, and interact with leaders who lead hiring in health care.
+In these specializations, you’ll get a crash course in how candidates are chosen, how they’re recruited, and discerning what makes good and bad candidates for specific roles.
+These healthcare managers spend a good deal of time at health care seminars and interact with leaders who lead hiring in health care.

 Public Health

-In these specializations, you’ll study how government agencies and other organizations impact health and improve it in communities and society at large.
-You’ll study disease and injury prevention, how to control infectious diseases, and much more.
-Courses can include health and economic disparities, the American health care system, epidemiology, public health management, biostatistics, and much more.
+In these specializations, you’ll study how government agencies and other organizations impact health and improve it in communities and society.
+You’ll study disease and injury prevention, how to control infectious diseases, and healthcare administration policies.
+Courses can include health and economic disparities, the American health care system, epidemiology, public health or global health, and biostatistics.

 Health Care Informatics

-- While career experience and licenses are important in health care management, you’ll likely need a Bachelor’s or Master’s degree in the field.
+While career experience and licenses are essential in healthcare management, you’ll likely need a Bachelor’s or Master’s degree in the field.
 A Master’s will be increasingly important if you want to work at a large health care facility.

-- Make sure any degree you’re considering is from a school with a great reputation and is properly credentialed.
+- Make sure any degree you’re considering is from a school with an excellent reputation and is appropriately credentialed.

-- Will you need to work full-time or part-time while you earn a degree in health care management?
+- Will you need to work full-time or part-time while earning a healthcare management degree?

-- Depending on the degree program you choose, you can attend school part-time, full-time, online, on-campus, or in a hybrid of the two.
+- Depending on your degree program, you can attend school part-time, full-time, online, on-campus, or in a hybrid of the two.
 You might be able to design a schedule that facilitates meeting your current responsibilities.

 How Can We Help You In Your Health Care Education and Career?

-Here at Best Health Degrees, we’ve worked hard to help you decide if specific roles in health care are right for you, and if so, let you know what you need to do to qualify for them.
-We’ve answered common questions, written guides like this one, ranked degrees and provided other resources to assist you in your journey into health care.
+Here at Best Health Degrees, we’ve worked hard to help you decide if specific healthcare roles are right for you, and if so, let you know what you need to do to qualify for them.
+We’ve answered common questions, written guides like this one, ranked degrees, and provided other resources to assist you in your journey into health care.

 Common Questions